It doesn’t matter what your market segment is: Service is critical to good hospitality.

 Read this next

-Here are 22 new ways to delight your restaurant guests, exceed their expectations, and create raving and returning fans.
+Here are 23 new ways how to make guests happy in your restaurant, exceed their expectations, and create raving and returning fans.

 When the guest sits down…